 Your digestion is the primary site for the breakdown and absorption of food to yield nutrients, which are required for energy production, growth and repair.
 As food moves through the digestive tract, the various organs and bacteria break it down into smaller parts.
-Protein is broken down to yield amino acids, fats are broken down into fatty acids and glycerol, and carbohydrates are broken down into simple sugars known as glucose.
+Protein is broken down to yield amino acids, fats are broken down into fatty acids, and carbohydrates are broken down into simple sugars known as glucose.
 These nutrients are then absorbed through the wall of the small intestine into the blood stream where they are transported to the various parts of the body for use.

 The digestive tract is also where we product neurotransmitters such as serotonin, where a large part of the immune system is housed, where external and internal metabolites and toxins are detoxified and where our digestive microbiome lives.
 So its safe to say digestion is crucial to the body’s overall wellbeing.

 What are some of the causes of poor digestion?

 The following factors all contribute to poor digestion.

 Bacterial imbalances causing dysbiosis or SIBO

 How naturopathy can help?

 Improving digestive function is one of the most important steps you can make to improve your overall health.
 Many health conditions can be linked back to poor digestion such as poor immunity, skin conditions like acne, eczema, psoriasis and rosacea, hormone imbalances, fatigue, depression and anxiety.
 As the ancient greek physician Hippocrates put is “all disease begins in the gut”.